Last Updated on May 5, 2022

 Bruges has a rich history of mills.
 There are windmills along the canal on the eastern part of Bruges.
 Windmills are so picturesque, making it hard to resist taking the time to admire them.

+One of the most well-known attractions is undoubtedly the collection of beautiful windmills.
+The unique buildings are a sight to behold, with their towering wooden blades that come to life in the breeze.
+If you want to experience this breathtaking view firsthand, make sure to visit Bruges and see its beautiful windmills for yourself.
 Back in the 16th century, there were 23 windmills that were part of the town walls since the end of the 13th century.
 Today, there are four remaining mills.

 Know Before You Go

 Where is Bruges located?